-Customer may not assign the Agreement or any Order Form, including without limitation, by operation of law or merger, without SourceKnowledge’s prior written approval, and any attempt to assign the Agreement or any Order Form without such prior written approval is void.
+11.1 Assignment.
+Advertiser may not assign the Agreement or any Insertion Order, including without limitation, by operation of law or merger, without SourceKnowledge’s prior written approval, and any attempt to assign the Agreement or any Insertion Order without such prior written approval is void.

-The Agreement will be governed and interpreted in accordance with the laws of the Quebec, Canada without reference to conflicts of laws principles.
-Jurisdiction and venue for all disputes hereunder shall be in Montreal, Quebec.
+11.2 Governing Law; Venue.
+The Agreement will be governed and interpreted in accordance with the laws of Province of Quebec, Canada, without reference to conflict of laws principles.
+Jurisdiction and venue for all disputes hereunder shall be exclusive in the courts with jurisdiction in the Province of Quebec, Canada.
 The United Nations Convention on Contracts for the International Sale of Goods does not apply to the Agreement.

-Except as otherwise expressly agreed in this Agreement, this Agreement is non-exclusive and either party may engage in similar or other relationships, agreements or arrangements with any other party.
-Except as agreed in an Order Form, neither party promises any level of business or outcomes to the other.
+11.3 Non-Exclusive Relationship; No Minimums.
+Except as otherwise expressly agreed in this Agreement, this Agreement is non-exclusive and either party may engage in similar or other relationships, agreements, or arrangements with any other party.
+Except as agreed in an Insertion Order, neither party promises any level of business or outcomes to the other.

-The relationship between Customer and SourceKnowledge (and its personnel or agents) in connection with the Agreement is at all times that of an independent contractor and neither party is an employee, partner, agent, trustee or joint venturer of, for, or with the other.
+11.4 Independent Relationship of the Parties.
+The relationship between Advertiser and SourceKnowledge (and its personnel or agents) in connection with the Agreement is at all times that of an independent contractor and neither party is an employee, partner, agent, trustee, or joint venturer of, for, or with the other.
 Neither party shall owe any fiduciary or, except to the extent otherwise provided herein or under applicable law, other duties to the other.

+11.6 Notices.
 All notices under the Agreement must be made in writing.
-Notices to Customer may be made in the UI of the Service, or by e-mail to the address listed in your Account contact information, express courier, or certified mail.
+Notices to Advertiser may be made in the Platform, or by e-mail to the address listed in your Account contact information, express courier, or certified mail.
 Notices to SourceKnowledge may be made by e-mail to firstname.lastname@example.org, express courier, or certified mail.
 Notice will be effective on receipt.

-Each party acknowledges that such party has had the opportunity to seek the advice of independent legal counsel and has read and understood all of the terms and provisions of this agreement.
+11.7 Advice of Counsel.
+Each party acknowledges that such party has had the opportunity to seek the advice of independent legal counsel and has read and understood all of the terms and provisions of this Agreement.

-SourceKnowledge will provide Customer with written notice via email or the applicable Service user interface of any material changes to the Agreement or any Platform Policy applicable to Customer (“Modifications”).
-If Customer determines in its reasonable discretion that a Modification will have a material, adverse effect on Customer, then for a period of ten (10) business days after the date of notice by SourceKnowledge (the “Termination Window”), Customer may, as its sole and exclusive remedy for any Modification, terminate the Agreement upon written notice to SourceKnowledge.
-By continuing to access or use the Services or any Technology after such Termination Window, Customer agrees to be bound by such Modification.
+11.8 Modifications.
+SourceKnowledge will provide Advertiser with written notice via email or the applicable Service user interface of any material Modifications.
+If Advertiser determines in its reasonable discretion that a Modification will have a material, adverse effect on Advertiser, then for a period of ten (10) business days after the date of notice by SourceKnowledge (the “Termination Window”), Advertiser may, as its sole and exclusive remedy for any Modification, terminate the Agreement upon written notice to SourceKnowledge.
+By continuing to access or use the Services or any Technology after such Termination Window, Advertiser agrees to such Modifications.